Sylvester, West Virginia

 Sylvester is a town in Boone County, West Virginia, United States, along the Big Coal River.
 The population was 166 at the 2020 census.
 Sylvester was incorporated on April 11, 1952, by the Boone County Circuit Court.
 Sylvester bears the name of a family of settlers.

+Before Sylvester was settled, it was the location of the Coal River Golf Club, which had a nine-hole golf course, picnic ground, tennis courts, and facilities for swimming and fishing.
+After World War II, the site was laid out for residential development by a local businessman, and became known as the Branham Addition of Whitesville.
+That name is still seen on the deeds for the homes built in Sylvester.
+Other than nearby Whitesville, it was one of the first communities in the area that was not originally part of a coal camp, but was settled by coal miners and their families.
+The residential area on the hill to the northeast of the town, which is accessible from West Virginia Route 3 (Coal River Road}, is known as Branham Heights.

 Geography

 Sylvester is located at (38.010370, -81.559626).
 The town's municipal boundaries extend to both sides of the river, though its business district and residential areas lie primarily on the river's eastern bank.
 The town of Whitesville lies just to the southeast, and the communities of Orgas and Seth lie just to the north.
 West Virginia Route 3 (Coal River Road) traverses Sylvester.

 According to the United States Census Bureau, the town has a total area of 0.26 sqmi, of which 0.25 sqmi is land and 0.01 sqmi is water.